gh-PonyM/ansible-deploy-docker-compose-template/README.md

 - Identifies all exposed ports of the setup (e.g. might be used for firewall rules config by ansible)
 - Identifies mounted volumes locally or docker volumes and extracts paths for eventual backup configs
 - Generates a final combined docker-compose config injecting external `proxy-tier` network if needed.

+### Environment to defaults conversion

+- All variables defined by `environment` are converted into role defaults
+- If a file is mounted from `compose_file_path`, it's checked if it can be read as an env file, and rendered as part of the role.
+See [minio example](tests/fixtures/minio.yml)
+- If an `env_file` is specified instead of `environment`, you have to create this file yourself via the pre-startup commands.

 The cli uses `click` and `PyYAML` as dependency, both of them should be available when ansible is installed.
 Starting from version 1.2.0, the cli install its dependencies (`pydantic`) into the path `cli_virtualenv_path`, which by default `.venv` inside the role installation path.